Host a summer high school researcher for up to 8 weeks each summer

 Design a summer camp to inspire middle or high school students in STEM

 YNS campers experience STEM activities in an intense and fun environment, and receive the kind of personal attention and discovery based learning difficult to provide in today's classroom.
-Participants live in campus housing for up to one week and complete varied activities aimed at increasing their mastery of science concepts and interest in science.
+Participants complete varied activities aimed at increasing their mastery of science concepts and interest in science.

 YNS provides a broad range of assistance to host faculty, including planning/facilitation and recruitment of teachers and counselors.
 The YNS website promotes camps and allows online access to recruiting and applications.
 Nebraska EPSCoR advertises the program to school districts state-wide.